 - 1 teaspoon vanilla extract

-In a large mixing bowl, combine the flour, sea salt, cinnamon, baking powder, baking soda.
+- In a large mixing bowl, combine the flour, sea salt, cinnamon, baking powder, and baking soda.

-Divide mixture between the muffin liners and bake for 15 18 minutes, or until a toothpick inserted in the middle comes out clean.
+- Divide mixture between the muffin liners and bake for 15 to 18 minutes, or until a toothpick inserted in the middle comes out clean.